JonathanSR/CarWash/README.md

 ```shell
 ruby lib/begin_wash.rb
 ```
 To modify the program, you will make changes in the beginwash.rb file.
-To initiate a second run through the carwash add 'carwash.previous_check(vehicle)' and 'carwash.charges(vehicle)' methods after the last 'carwash.charges(vehicle)' method in the start method.
-To modify the vehicle make changes to the model in the initiate method.
+To initiate a second run through the carwash add 'carwash.previous_check(vehicle)' and 'carwash.charges(vehicle)' methods after the last 'carwash.charges(vehicle)' method in the 'start' method.
+To modify the vehicle make changes to the model in the 'initialize' method.
 To use the car model uncomment it and comment out the truck model.